Hamburger Menu Button

 Collapse Expand Button

-As a profession, planning has failed to address how discriminatory systemic actions and decisions negatively impact the Black community and marginalized groups, and how the consequences of these actions and decisions impact society as a whole.
+The Ontario Professional Planners Institute (OPPI) recognizes that as a profession, planning has failed to address how discriminatory systemic actions and decisions negatively impact the Black community and marginalized groups.